John S. Hall: King Missile

 King Missile recorded three albums for Atlantic: 1991's The Way to Salvation, 1992's Happy Hour, and 1994's King Missile.
 Happy Hour spawned a modest hit in "Detachable Penis," which reached No. 25 on the Billboard Modern Rock Tracks chart.
-Nonetheless, after the commercial failure of King Missile, the band was dropped from Atlantic, and broke up shortly thereafter because, according to Hall, "there was no reason to stay together."
+Nonetheless, after the commercial failure of King Missile, the band was dropped from Atlantic, and they broke up shortly thereafter because, according to Hall, "there was no reason to stay together."

-In 1996, Hall released a "solo album," The Body Has a Head, on the German label Manifatture Criminali.
+In 1996, Hall released a "solo album", The Body Has a Head, on the German label Manifatture Criminali.
 The album featured considerable input from multi-instrumentalists Sasha Forte, Bradford Reed, and Jane Scarpantoni.
-With these musicians, as well as They cellist Charles Curtis, Hall formed a new band, King Missile III (pronounced "the third").
+With them, as well as They cellist Charles Curtis, Hall formed a new band, King Missile III (pronounced "the third").
 In 1998, the new lineup released its "debut" album, Failure, on Shimmy Disc.
-Curtis and Scarpantoni left the band after the release of Failure, and King Missile III continued as a trio, releasing two more albums, 2003's The Psychopathology of Everyday Life and 2004's Royal Lunch.
+Curtis and Scarpantoni left the band after its release, and King Missile III continued as a trio, releasing two more albums, 2003's The Psychopathology of Everyday Life and 2004's Royal Lunch.

 In 2015, Hall formed a new lineup of King Missile, King Missile IV, with the band LoveyDove.
-They toured New Zealand, and released an EP, called This Fuckin' Guy on Powertool Records.
-King Missile's classic lineup also reformed for live shows in 2015, continuing through 2016 and 2017.
+They toured New Zealand and released an EP, This Fuckin' Guy, on Powertool Records.
+King Missile's classic lineup also reunited for live shows in 2015, continuing through 2016 and 2017.

 In 2016, Hall started two new bands: Unusual Squirrel and Sensation Play.
-Unusual Squirrel released their debut album, Fuck Sandwich, through Bandcamp.
+Unusual Squirrel released its debut album, Fuck Sandwich, on Bandcamp.

+In 2019, King Missile IV changed their name to You, Me and This Fuckin’ Guy and recorded its debut LP, Garden Variety Fuckers, released by Dromedary Records on April 17, 2020.

+In 2023, King Missile (Dog Fly Religion) began performing again.
+A new album, Quest For Fire, is forthcoming.
+The band is Hall, Dogbowl, Korbet (playing bass instead of drums), and percussionists Marlon Cherry and Susan Hwang.

 Books

 Hall has released two books, both on Soft Skull Press.
 The first, 1997's Jesus Was Way Cool, is a collection of 40 poems recorded on King Missile and Hall solo albums, plus a never-recorded poem, "Hope."

 The second, 2007's Daily Negations, is a dark-humored satire of self-help books.
-In it, Hall presents a negative thought for each day of the calendar year (including Leap Day).
+In it, Hall presents a negative thought for each day of the year (including Leap Day).
 He posts daily readings of these thoughts on his Facebook and Instagram pages.

+Beginning in October of 2020, Hall has published at least one new poem a day on social media.
+Beginning in 2022, He has published monthly books of these poems, all of which are available on Amazon.